The important Source URL you’ll need is: https://fparc.uk/fparcevents.ical

 How does this happen?

-To make this magic happen, we tell our iCal-compatible diary about the Source URL of the events (that’s the URL you can see at the top of this page).
+To make this magic happen, we give our iCal-compatible diary the Source URL of the events (that’s the URL you saw at the top of this page).

-Some calendars call this an ICS URL or an iCal Calendar; Google calls it Adding an “Other” Calendar from a URL.
+Some calendars refer to this as an ICS URL or an iCal Calendar; Google calls it Adding an “Other” Calendar from a URL.
 Others still call it “Following” a calendar.

-Once the Source iCal URL is given to your online calendar, your calendar service takes care of all the technical conversations behind the scenes.
-It’ll download FPARC’s Club Events, displaying them separately from our personal events (e.g. in a different colour).
-When an event organiser updates or cancels an event, the information is sent to your calendar automatically (raising a notification if your calendar service offers this service).
+Whatever it’s called, once the Source URL is given to your online calendar, your calendar service takes care of all the technical conversations behind the scenes for you.
+FPARC’s Club Events will be requested from the FPARC web server, and incorporated into your personal calendar but using a separate calendar (e.g. in a different colour).
+When an event organiser updates or cancels an event, the new information is sent to your calendar automatically (raising a notification for you if you have configured this on your calendar service).

-NB: none of our private calendar information is sent to the FPARC iCalendar Service.
-This is a one-way data exchange: FPARC-to-your-diary, only
+NB: none of your private calendar information is sent to the FPARC iCalendar Service.
+This is a one-way data exchange: FPARC-to-your-diary, only.

 Here’s how I had my Google Calendar embed FPARC Club Events: